bromigos-org/.github/profile/README.md

 #### Literature

-- Short Stories for Universe Building: Writing short stories to enrich the Bromigos universe, providing deeper insights and backgrounds.
-- Release of First Book: Publishing the first book set in the Bromigos universe, aiming to captivate readers with an in-depth exploration of its lore and characters.
+- Settle on 5 Character Names (Active): Finalizing the names of key characters in the Bromigos universe to maintain consistency and identity.
+- Create 20 Character Baselines: Developing detailed character profiles to guide their development and interactions within the universe.
+- Settle on 5 Characters to Expand: Selecting characters with potential for further exploration and expansion in future projects.
+- Research Conversation and Personality Traits: Studying various conversation and personality traits to enhance character depth and authenticity.